eficode-academy/kubernetes-katas/services.md

 You can type `exit` to exit from your container.

 * Create the service file for frontend with type NodePort

+* Another way to create a service is to use the `kubectl expose` command.
+The `kubectl expose` command creates a service from a pod or deployment.

+> For example, `kubectl expose pod frontend --type=NodePort --port=5000` will create a service for the frontend pod with type NodePort and port 5000.

+* fill in the frontend service yaml file with the command above: `kubectl expose pod frontend --type=NodePort --port=5000 -o yaml --dry-run=client > frontend-svc.yaml`

 * Apply frontend-svc.yaml that you just created.

 * Check that the service is created with `kubectl get services` command.